Vietnam.vn - Nền tảng quảng bá Việt Nam

 Image of a man spraying wine on a dragon's head during the "Drunken Dragon" festival

-According to the legend of the people of Macao (China), in the early years of the Qing Dynasty, the country suffered from drought and fell into a terrible famine.
+According to the legend of the people of Macao (China), in the early years of the Qing Dynasty, the country suffered a drought and fell into a terrible famine.
 Fortunately, thanks to the help of a Zen Master and a Dragon, the people here escaped the disaster.
 To commemorate the merits of the Zen Master and the Dragon, every year on the Zen Master's birthday, the people of Macao hold the "Drunken Dragon" Festival.

 W_03.jpg